How to Draft and Pitch an Outstanding Fundraising Email:

 Donations serve many critical problems in uplifting the lives of the needy and are a workshop that earns bread and butter for numerous caregivers and fieldworkers.
 Every donation initiated matters and nurtures the lesser privileged or vulnerable.
 In addition, there are many mentally challenged or specially-abled people who need support.

-So, now that you have learned how to draft and pitch an essential fundraising email, put your best efforts into attracting potential donors and donations.
+So, now that you have learned how to draft and pitch an outstanding fundraising email, put your best efforts into attracting potential donors and donations.